emericg/toolBLEx/README.md

 - RSSI graph / proximity graph (BLE and classic)
 - Device scanner (BLE and classic)
 - Device advertisement and services explorer (BLE)
-- Read/write on device characteristics (BLE)
+- Read/write on device characteristics data (BLE)
 - Export device info: advertisement packets, services and characteristics (with or without values)
 - Frequency analyzer (ONLY if you have an Ubertooth One)